sip03ds/viofunction/README.md

 We follow the same pattern for every company.
 We get back on Endpoint Manager Administration and we update the scope tags with the groups created as well as scope assignment with the groups we just created.

-Under devices and windows enrollment we enable automatic enrollment so every Windows device is turned into an autopilot device.
+Under devices and windows enrollment, we enable automatic enrollment so every Windows device is turned into an autopilot device.
 Moreover, following our example we create 2 different windows autopilot profiles for each company.

-1. We will create a profile named `Company A Cloud` , the profile must:
+1. We will create a profile named `Company A Cloud`, the profile must:
    - Covert all existing targeted devices to Autopilot.
    - Contain any OOBE configuration we wish BUT we need to apply a different naming pattern for distinguishing the profile of the device for Company A. We can use `compacloud%RAND:4%` (Company A Cloud followed by 4 random numbers.
-Do not forget that computer names must be up to 15 alphanumerics)
+Do not forget that computer names must be up to 15 alphanumeric)
    - Deploy Autopilot profile to the group `Supported autopilot devices cloud of IT Department of Company A`

-2. We will create a profile named `Company A Hybrid` , the dynamic rule will contain every autopilot device we wish to deploy cloud profile supported by each IT Department.
+2. We will create a profile named `Company A Hybrid`, the dynamic rule will contain every autopilot device we wish to deploy cloud profile supported by each IT Department.
    - Covert all existing targeted devices to Autopilot.
    - Contain any OOBE configuration we wish BUT we need to apply a different naming pattern for distinguishing the profile of the device for Company A. We can use `compabybrid%RAND:4%` (Company A Hybrid followed by 4 random numbers.
-Do not forget that computer names must be up to 15 alphanumerics)
+Do not forget that computer names must be up to 15 alphanumeric)
    - Deploy Autopilot profile to the group `Supported autopilot devices hybrid of IT Department of Company A`

 Now if we navigate to the list of autopilot devices we can set Group Tag of a device to `CLOUD_COMPANY_A` or `HYBRID_COMPANY_A` and the autopilot profile will be assigned to the autopilot device.
-You can use these groups to deploy applications, push configuration profiles and achieve high level of autodeployment for new devices.
+You can use these groups to deploy applications, push configuration profiles and achieve high level of auto deployment for new devices.

 We have achieved to automate profile deployment to autopilot devices.
 For every new device that you buy you may provide the right **Group Tag** to the vendor on your order and the device can be handed to the user straight away from the factory.
 As soon as the computer boots, the right profile and any predefined applications will be deployed.

-For existing devices we will have to migrate them on the right profile based on their computer name or serial.
+For existing devices, we will have to migrate them on the right profile based on their computer name or serial.
 On our migration journey we will use some Autopilot Device attributes([https://graph.microsoft.com/beta/deviceManagement/windowsAutopilotDeviceIdentities](https://graph.microsoft.com/beta/deviceManagement/windowsAutopilotDeviceIdentities)).
 The ones we will focus on are:
 - **{id}** is a unique GGUID Id for distinguishing the object in MEM.
 - **{groupTag}** is a string specifying the autopilot profile for deployment.